 From spectacular coastlines to rugged wilderness regions, Tasmania offers many lifestyle benefits for residents and visitors.
 However, many parts are isolated and away from the main cities.
-To maintain good health it’s important to know how to locate health information and services, wherever you are.
+To maintain good health, it is important to know how to locate health information and services, wherever you are.

 A snapshot of Tasmania

 Tasmania's biggest industries are tourism and forestry, and most of the state is rural and remote.
-It’s famous for its wilderness.
+It is famous for its wilderness.

 While the cost of living is lower than in mainland Australia, so are wages, and there are also higher rates of unemployment and social disadvantage.

 There are health services in Tasmania that cater for all ages and needs:

 The Tasmanian Government’s OneHealth system integrates and streamlines health care.